 An updated list of the TCBES Faculty members can be found at on the Faculty page of the TCBES website.

-The primary purpose of obtaining Affiliate or Adjunct status is for serving on TCBES student committees and teaching 600-level courses at UH Hilo.
-In addition, Affiliate and Adjunct faculty may serve as Principal Investigators (PI) on grants.
-See p.
-2 for definitions of Affiliate and Adjunct Faculty.
+The primary purpose of obtaining Affiliate status is for serving on TCBES student committees, Professional Internship mentors, and teaching 600-level courses at UH at Hilo.
+In addition, Affiliate faculty may serve as Principal Investigators (PI) on grants.
+Reference this page for definitions of Affiliate and Adjunct Faculty.

 - Possess a graduate degree (Ph.D. or M.S. with five years of professional experience in a field closely related to the TCBES mandate.
 [Note: those with a Bachelor’s degree or no degree may be interacting with a TCBES student committee, but are not listed as Affiliate faculty and thus they are not an official signatory on Forms 1, 2, and 3.
-They may sign the signature page of the thesis and the Forms 1-3 as a courtesy.]
+They may sign Forms 1-3 as a courtesy.]

-- Possess and be able to demonstrate a high degree of knowledge and skill in an area related to the TCBES programs or MS student thesis research equivalent to that possessed by regular faculty.
+- Possess and be able to demonstrate a high degree of knowledge and skill in an area related to the TCBES programs equivalent to that possessed by regular faculty.